-Allegations against people who work or volunteer with children
+How to raise allegations against people who work or volunteer with children.

 All organisations have arrangements to safeguard (keep safe) and promote the welfare of children.
 This includes having policies for dealing with allegations against people who work with children.